Explanation of types of jobs on RemoteAssistantJobs.com

 Full-time remote assistant jobs typically require 36 to 40 hours per week.
 These positions are suitable for professionals who want a consistent routine and are available for a full workweek.
 Full-time roles often offer more stability, benefits, and opportunities for career growth.

-Example: full-time remote administrative assistant, full-time virtual executive assistant, etc.
+For example: full-time remote administrative assistant and full-time virtual executive assistant.

 2. Part-time remote assistant vacancies